mborn1/pyoptex/docs/source/performance.rst

 Try to only use a Bayesian approach as a last resort, and definitely do not specify too many sets of variance ratios.
-For each set of variance ratios, a seperate metric must be computed per evaluation.
+For each set of variance ratios, a seperate metric must be computed per evaluation, making it computationally heavy.